gateio/gateapi-js/docs/FuturesApi.md

 var apiInstance = new GateApi.FuturesApi();
 var settle = "usdt"; // String | Settle currency
 var opts = {
-  'limit': 100 // Number | Maximum number of records returned in one list };
+  'limit': 100 // Number | Maximum number of records to be returned in a single list };
 var callback = function(error, data, response) {
   if (error) {